Tampereen Pallo-Veikot

-Tampereen Pallo-Veikot (TPV) is a Finnish football club, based in Tampere.
-The club plays in the Kakkonen, the fourth highest level of football in Finland.
-It is the second largest football club in the Pirkanmaa region in terms of active members, with 1,600 members in 2005.
-TPV has won one Finnish championship title in, 1994.
+Tampereen Pallo-Veikot (TPV) is a Finnish football club based in Tampere.
+The club plays in Ykkönen, the third highest level of football in Finland.
+TPV is one of the biggest football clubs in the Pirkanmaa region with its 901 registered players as of 2025.
+TPV has won one Finnish championship title in 1994.

 History

-The club was founded in 1930 as a general sports club for workers.
-In the past there were also bandy, boxing and ice hockey sections, but nowadays TPV is purely a football club.
-In the 1960s TPV played three seasons at the highest level of Finnish ice hockey.
-Before the 1950s the clubs of Finnish Workers' Sports Federation played in their own leagues that were not connected to the Football Association of Finland.
+Tampereen Pallo-Veikot was founded in 1930 as a general sports club for workers.
+TPV played its first football match on 16 May 1930 against Tampereen Kisatoverit, and managed to win the district championship in their first season.
+In the 1932 season TPV won its first Finnish Worker's Sports Federation (TUL) football championship.
+Before the 1950s the clubs of the Finnish Workers' Sports Federation, such as TPV, played in their own leagues that were not connected to the Football Association of Finland.
 Tampereen Pallo-Veikot won the Finnish Workers' Sports Federation championship six times.

+Between 1930s and 1960s, TPV also had bandy, boxing and ice hockey sections, but nowadays TPV is purely a football club.
+In the 1960s TPV played three seasons at the highest level of Finnish ice hockey, but eventually disbanded its ice hockey section in 1969.

-TPV later joined the Finnish FA and competed at the highest level in the top tier of the Finnish football league system for five seasons in 1971, 1993–1995 and 1999.
-The most successful year was in 1994 when the club won the Finnish Championship, but the next season they were relegated to the Ykkönen.
+TPV joined the Finnish FA in 1955 and competed in the top tier of the Finnish football league system for five seasons: in 1971, 1993–1995 and 1999.
+The most successful year was 1994 when the club won the Finnish Championship, but the next season the club was relegated to Ykkönen.

-In July 1998 there were plans to merge TPV and the other local Tampere club FC Ilves but TPV decided to continue as its own team and FC Ilves reformed as Tampere United nicknamed TamU.
+In July 1998 TPV merged together with another Tampere club Ilves.
+A new club called Tampere United (TamU) was created.
+However, TPV left the merger soon after its creation and continued playing as its own team.
 In 1999 the club regained its Veikkausliiga status, but this only lasted for one season.
-In 2002 TPV had to abandon its place in the second tier Ykkönen most likely due to financial issues.
+In 2002 TPV had to abandon its place in the second tier Ykkönen due to bankruptcy.

-They were promoted back to Ykkönen in 2006 and stayed for four seasons before being relegated to the 3rd tier Kakkonen again.
-Finally in 2018 TPV defeated MyPa in the Kakkonen Promotion Playoffs to be promoted back to the 2nd tier Ykkönen.
+The club was promoted back to Ykkönen in 2006 and stayed there for four seasons before being relegated to the third tier Kakkonen again.
+Finally in 2018 TPV defeated Myllykosken Pallo -47 in Kakkonen Promotion Playoffs and was promoted back to the second tier Ykkönen.

+TPV managed to stay in Ykkönen only for the 2019 season and was once again relegated to Kakkonen.
+The club played in Kakkonen for two seasons, the 2020 and 2021 seasons, until it was once again relegated, this time to Kolmonen.
+The club played in Kolmonen for two seasons and gained promotion after the 2023 season.
+TPV played in Kakkonen for the 2024 and 2025 seasons and gained promotion to Ykkönen after the 2025 season.

 Markus Räikkönen, ex-husband of Finnish Prime Minister Sanna Marin played in the club between 2006 and 2009.